PP-3D ASOR Punic Project 3D Imaging

 B. K. Garnand (NINO/HMANE), J. A. Greene (HMANE)

 Our work on this initiative began as a simple comparative exercise in the course of a NINO Incoming Mobility Grant, setting some of the earliest artifacts recovered from ancient Carthage (now held at the RMO in Leiden) alongside finds from the excavations of L. E. Stager (now held at the HMANE in Cambridge MA).
 On the one hand, this comparative exercise follows upon a chapter connected to the exhibition Carthago (Garnand 2022); on the other, it expands upon previous analyses of RMO urns and their contents (Briese & Docter 1995; Docter et al. 2002).
 We have also used an ASOR Dar Ben Gacem grant to make proof-of-concept replicas of stelae and cippi in the open-air museum at the Rue Hannibal (replica) and to make a 3D model of the propriété Regulus-Salammbô sector of the precinct (draft scale model | maps | plans).
+The initiative continues with the support of NINO and the Faculty of Archeology at Leiden University.

 Reading Ceramics